 Beausale Barn - Warwickshire

 Innovative use of commercial/industrial specification lighting with low energy lamps, central control systems and a masterplan to the entire site provides an all encompassing solution.
-By creating large volume double and treble height space for the entrance area and dining space with floating timber clad bridges provides exciting links between a series of bedrooms on the first floor level.
+By creating large volume double and treble height spaces for the entrance area and dining space with floating timber clad bridges, exciting links were provided between a series of bedrooms on the first floor level.

 The ground floor includes an angular processional route through the building from the vast entrance hall which leads you through, past some secondary rooms such as, utility, studio, bar and WC through to the second vast volume space of the dining room area.
 Continuing through the ground floor past the dining room you come to the snug fireplace and onto the last wow space of the living room, again a treble height space with dramatic lighting on an offset back lit wall.
 The finishing touch to a dramatic conversion which will last a lifetime and beyond.